Anturi/pbiViewer/README.md

 The parameters included in index.php correspond to:

-group: workspace ID
+group: workspace ID.
-reports: report ID
+reports: report ID.
-filters: 1-0 to show the filters sidebar in the report
+filters: 1-0 to show the filters sidebar in the report.
-p: power bi parameters by URL
+p: power bi parameters by URL.

 I hope I can help with my grain of sand and continue to support projects like these.